 Credits earned abroad on Haverford's approved programs do count toward the 32 course credit requirement.
 Courses abroad may fulfill major, minor and concentration requirements; approval rests solely with the departmental major, minor or concentration advisers.
 Students should contact their advisors in advance of studying abroad to discuss their transferring credit options while abroad (with all specifics possible at the time).
 In order to receive major, minor or concentration credit, students should bring back their course descriptions, notebooks, reading lists, assignments, papers, tests, exams, research materials, etc. for their advisers to review.
 Students on Haverford's approved programs may also fulfill the humanities, social sciences, natural sciences, quantitative and language requirements (see below) during their time abroad.
-Elective credits are monitored by Dean Mancini, who maintains a list of pre-approved elective credits offered at our partner institutions.
+Elective credits are monitored by Rebecca Avery and Dean Denney.

 All students participating in an English-language program in a non-English speaking host country are required to take a course in the native language at their proficiency level for the entire duration of their stay in that country.
 Please note that not all programs offering language courses fulfill Haverford's language requirement.
 Students may fulfill the language requirement by successful completion (grade C or above) of one semester of intensive language study at any one of the approved programs listed as Fulfilling Language Requirement.

-Courses offered in the non liberal arts such as restaurant management, public speaking, fashion design, cooking classes, camping and such are not transferable for credit.
-If in doubt, students should contact the Dean of Global Affairs.
+Courses offered in the non-liberal arts such as restaurant management, public speaking, fashion design, cooking classes, camping and such are not transferable for credit.
+If in doubt, students should contact the Office of International Academic Programs.